-HEALTHY SNACKS FOR TODDLERS
+HEALTHY SNACKS FOR TODDLERS & BABIES

-Toddlers need to snack to create energy and fuel their explorations, and to grow in a healthy way.
+Baby snacks and toddler snacks are essential for growing little ones.
+Both babies and toddlers need to snack to create energy and fuel their explorations, and to grow in a healthy way.
 Their tummies aren’t big enough to take on board enough energy and nutrients from just three meals a day, so they need two to three snacks too.

-TASTY TOP TIPS
+TASTY SNACKING TOP TIPS

 Toddlers need to snack to grow.
 Eating little & often is ideal as their tummies aren’t big enough yet to take on board enough energy & nutrients from just three meals a day.
 Snacks help top them up & keep them going.

 Variety is important – lots of shapes, tastes and textures helps little explorers try new things!

 Mix it up between sweet and savoury – try 2 savoury and 1 sweet snack a day.

 Treats some can be better than others, but moderation is key.
 If possible, keep sugary foods to mealtimes as a pudding to minimise tooth problems.
 Consider swapping sugary treats with our soft oaty bars made with fruit juice instead of sugar.

 Juice - little ones need about 6-8 drinks a day, water and milk are ideal.
 Make sure pure fruit juice is diluted 1 part juice to 10 parts water & only at meal times.

 Toddlers need to eat regularly and need nutritious snacks between meals.
 The best snacks are those which are low in added sugar.
 A variety of snacks should be offered including: